Hustling pool to pay the bills

 This photo shows (l. to r.)
 Marty, Sherry and myself on two BMWs.
 It seems that Marty never owned a BMW, so I guess that both were mine.
 I usually owned several.
 The photo was taken in 1965 and none of us has any memory of any details.

-I am still in contact with both of them, especially Sherry, as she recently found the photo while clearing out her recently deceased mother’s belongings.
+I am still in contact with both of them, especially Sherry, as she recently found this photo while clearing out her recently deceased mother’s belongings.